Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: FUMET

 \subsection{Silhouette Projector}

+In the process of creating a \emph{scaled} camera height supervision, we need to know the per-frame scale factor.
+For this, we can consider leveraging an object of known size.
+This, however, would necessitate extraction of the exact 3D object region which is non-trivial as objects are often occluded or cropped and oriented in various poses.

-In the process of creating a \emph{scaled} camera height (\ie, a pseudo-supervision), we need to know the scale factor.
-To this end, we design Silhouette Projector which determines the scale factor from the estimated depth map and the object height priors in a simple but robust manner.
-The main idea of Silhouette Projector is based on two facts: 1) the height of the object silhouette projected on the plane perpendicular to the ground plane does not change regardless of the object's pose, and 2) we can compute the silhouette height by measuring it from the top of the object silhouette to the ground plane even if they are partly occluded or truncated, as long as the top is visible and the object is on the ground plane.
+We introduce Silhouette Projector to robustly estimate this per-frame scale factor.
+Silhouette Projector leverages two simple facts of road scenes.
+First, the height of the object silhouette projected on the plane perpendicular to the ground plane does not change regardless of the object pose.
+Second, we can compute the silhouette height by measuring the distance from the top of the silhouette to the ground plane even if they are partly occluded or truncated, as long as the top is visible and the object is on the ground plane.

-We first reconstruct an object point cloud from the estimated depth map through perspective projection.
-To detect the object region $M_\obj$ on the image, we use an off-the-shelf instance segmentation model \cite{OneFormer}.
-Then, we orthographically project these 3D points onto a plane $P^{\perp}$ perpendicular to the ground plane, \ie, an arbitrary plane parallel to the road normal vector $\vb{\tilde{n}}$.
-We compute $\vb{\tilde{n}}$ with the median operation of a set of normal vectors $\vb{n}_i(p_i)$ (see \cref{normal}) in the road region $M_\mathrm{r}$.
-We define the farthest distance from the 3D point on $P^{\perp}$ to the ground plane as the silhouette height.
-Keep in mind that this value is \emph{unscaled} because we derived this from the estimated \emph{unscaled} depth map.
-By comparing each object silhouette height and its height prior, we obtain the scale factor.
-When there are several objects in the image, we use the median value of the scale factors derived from each object as a representative scale factor of the frame.
+We first reconstruct an object point cloud with the estimated depth map through perspective reprojection.
+The object region $M_\obj$ in the image can be obtained with an off-the-shelf instance segmentation model~\cite{OneFormer} before training.
+We then orthographically project these 3D points onto a plane $P^{\perp}$ perpendicular to the ground plane, \ie, an arbitrary plane parallel to the road normal vector $\vb{\tilde{n}}$.
+We compute $\vb{\tilde{n}}$ as the median of the normal vectors $\hat{\vb{n}}(p_i)$ (see \cref{eq:normal}) in the road region $M_\mathrm{r}$.
+We define the farthest distance from the 2D point on $P^{\perp}$ to the ground plane as the silhouette height.
+This value is \emph{unscaled} because we derived this from the estimated \emph{unscaled} depth map.
+The ratio between a height prior and its silhouette height corresponds to the scale factor of interest.
+When there are multiple objects in an image, we use the median of the scale factors each corresponding to each object as the scale factor of the frame for computational simplicity and robustness.